AbdallahKhafagy7/EGYBESTProMax/README.md

 ---

-## Database Overview 📊

-The database contains the following **core entities**:
-- **User hierarchy:** User → EndUser / Admin / Publisher
-- **Media content:** Media, Show, Season, Episode
-- **Metadata:** Actor, MediaGenre
-- **User interactions:** Payment, WatchHistory, List

-### Key Features:
-- Normalized tables to reduce redundancy.
-- Role-based data access and relationships.
-- Analytics capabilities through SQL queries for favorites, ratings, and subscriptions.

----

-*This project demonstrates best practices in database design, role-based management, and analytics queries, making it ideal for academic DBMS coursework.* ✅
+*This database-centric approach demonstrates **design, normalization, relationships, and analytics**, making it ideal for academic DBMS coursework.* ✅